koffee-project/koffee-backend/README.md

 ### Production

 1. Build the project using the Gradle `build` task.
-2. Create the required secrets.
+2. Create the required secret.
 3. Change the `URL` environment variable in `./environments/domain.env` to a valid domain pointing to the host machine.
 4. Ensure that ports 80 and 443 are forwarded to the host machine.
 5. Run `docker-compose -f docker-compose-production.yml build` and `docker-compose -f docker-compose-production.yml up -d`.